carlosdg/AirPollutionForecasting/report.md

-# Air Pollution Forecasting
+# (Outdoor) Air Pollution Forecasting

 ## Context

 Air pollution and its impact on human health has become an important research topic.
 Not only it affects our health but recent research shows that it might also affect our cognitive functions.
-Being able to predict the levels of the pollutors in the air would be beneficial for taking preventive measure.
+Being able to predict the levels of the pollutors in the air would be beneficial for taking preventive measure in case they are not at reasonable levels.
 For example, to cancel outdoor events in case of a perjudicial air or limit the traffic to decrease the pollution to an acceptable level.

 - [Air Pollution Robs Us of Our Smarts and Our Lungs](https://www.nationalgeographic.com/environment/2018/09/news-air-quality-brain-cognitive-function/)
 - [The impact of PM2.5 on the human respiratory system](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4740125/)

 ## Air pollutants

 An air pollutant is a material in the air that can harm living beings or the environment.
 They can be emitted to the air as result of processes such as carbon dioxide from breathing, or they can be formed as a product from the reaction of pollutants aldeary in the air, which is the case of the ground-level ozone.

-Due to air pollutants harmful effects, national air quality standards have been made.
+Due to outdoor air pollution harmful effects, national air quality standards have been made.
 Ones sets maximum levels of concentrations of specific pollutants like the _National Ambient Air Quality Standards_.
 While others are used to inform the population about the level of pollution in the air like the _Air quality index_.

 <!-- TODO: investigate about "Indoor air quality" -->